XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

       port: 8080
       targetPort: 80
 ```
-The Service will forward traffic from Service port 8080 to port 80 of the Pod.
+The service will forward traffic from Service port 8080 to port 80 of the pod.

 ### Creating a Service
 Apply the service template: